The Bearcat

 The Bearcat is a 1922 American silent Western film, now considered lost.
-It is directed by Edward Sedgwick and features Hoot Gibson.
+It was directed by Edward Sedgwick and featured Hoot Gibson in the lead role.

 Plot

-As described in a film magazine, The Singin' Kid (Gibson) rides into town after a brief sojourn south of the border where he had been hiding because of an unjust charge.
+As described in a film magazine, The Singin' Kid rides into town after a brief sojourn south of the border where he had been hiding because of an unjust charge.
 While employed as a "runner" on a ranch where he discovers a plot to mulct his employer.
-He frustrates the plan, exposes a trick that attempted to railroad him into jail, and discloses the worthlessness of Archer Aitken (Buckley), lover of the ranch owner's daughter Alys May (Rich).
+He frustrates the plan, exposes a trick that attempted to railroad him into jail, and discloses the worthlessness of Archer Aitken, lover of the ranch owner's daughter Alys May.